Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-Whatever reason you don’t want to clean a lot just adjust your expectations.
-If you can’t afford a cleaner, or don’t want a stranger in your home, then you’ll have to adjust your expectations to avoid exploding with rage every time there is a stack of washing up.
-I used to be really strict about my home being spotless but now I have relaxed significantly.
-I’m sure my lovely husband is thrilled deep down that he doesn’t get told off for leaving tiny messes everywhere he goes!!
+Whatever reason you don’t want to clean a lot please do just adjust your expectations.
+If you can’t afford a cleaner, or don’t want a stranger in your home, then you’ll have to adjust your expectations to avoid exploding with rage every time there is a stack of washing up or a load of dust on your skirting boards.

 Get the right tools for the job